-2018 had no shortage of wellness trends.
+There was no shortage of wellness trends in 2018.
 So how do you separate a momentary fad from a movement?
 To determine the buzziest health and wellbeing trends worth knowing, we tapped four different experts across a variety of fields, from fitness and food to meditation and holistic healing.